vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 It is possible to mount directories from the host to containers.
 What makes this complicated are [user namespaces](../containers/user-namespaces.md).
-If the containers are to have access to directories and files in the mountpoint, you need change their ownership to match the container's user namespace.
-Sharing data between containers in different user namespaces is not possible, as they cannot access each other's data.
+If the containers are to have access to directories and files in the mountpoint, you need to change their ownership to match the container's user namespace.
+Sharing data between containers in different user namespaces is not possible, as they do not have access to each other's user and group IDs and appear as owned by nobody/nogroup.

 ## Changing ownerships
 Let's prepare a shared directory for containers using the same user namespace: